aws/eks-anywhere-build-tooling/projects/replicatedhq/troubleshoot/README.md

    - The make target `make binaries` will generate linux and darwin binaries for Troubleshoot, outputting them to `./_output/bin/troubleshoot`
    - For more options, see [the Development documentation](https://github.com/aws/eks-anywhere-build-tooling/blob/main/docs/development/building-locally.md)
 1. add the `support-bundle` binary for your platform to your path
-1. set the env var `MR_TOOLS_DISABLE=false`, so that the EKS-A commands will use local binaries
+1. set the env var `MR_TOOLS_DISABLE=true`, so that the EKS-A commands will use local binaries
 1. test the following commands against an existing EKS-A cluster:
 ```bash
 export MR_TOOLS_DISABLE=true